top of page

 The Probabilistic Cataloger (PCAT)

 Have you ever worried about unknown unknowns in life?
-Looking towards the horizon over the ocean, have you every found it disturbing that you couldn't identify an object you saw far away as the limited angular resolution of your eyes made the object appear to be simultaneously consistent with a large buoyant, a boat, and a small ship?
-I have, many times.
+Looking towards the horizon over the ocean, have you ever found it disturbing that you couldn't identify an object you saw far away, as the limited angular resolution of your eyes made the object appear to be simultaneously consistent with a large buoyant, a boat, and a small ship?
+I have many times.

-Imagine you count the number of sources in each of these globular clusters and find that they are 1244, 2532, 3424, and 2344. ould it not be great to have an uncertainty estimate on the number of stars so you can reconcile the information from these individual systems to construct a concordance model.
+Imagine you count the number of sources in each of these globular clusters and find that they are 1244, 2532, 3424, and 2344.
+Would it not be great to have an uncertainty estimate on the number of stars so you can reconcile the information from these individual systems to construct a concordance model?

 If you spend most of your time playing with data, a homebrew sampler is your friend.
-This is because any type of inference (given some data) can almost always be performed with the use of a likelihood function, which encodes the probability of obtaining the observed data under the assumption of a model.
-Potentially folding our priors in, then, the fundamental problem of inference is essentially reduced to that of sampling from a non-analytical and potentially multimodal and/or large dimensional posterior probability density.
+This is because any inference (given some data) can almost always be performed using a likelihood function, which encodes the probability of observing the data under a model.
+Potentially folding our priors in, the fundamental problem of inference is essentially reduced to sampling from a non-analytical, potentially multimodal, and/or large-dimensional posterior probability density.

-These factors eventually lead me, a fellow graduate student at the Harvard-CfA, Stephen Portillo, and my advisor Douglas Finkbeiner, to construct a Bayesian framework to take samples from the space of catalogs consistent with the image.
-The ensemble of such fair samples together is a representation of our state of knowledge about the point sources in the image.
-This is in stark contrast with the frequentist approach, which attempts to represent it with an estimator for themost likely solution.
+These factors eventually led me, a fellow graduate student at the Harvard-CfA, Stephen Portillo, and my advisor, Douglas Finkbeiner, to construct a Bayesian framework for sampling from the space of catalogs consistent with the image.
+The ensemble of such fair samples represents our state of knowledge about the point sources in the image.
+This is in stark contrast to the frequentist approach, which attempts to represent it using an estimator of the most likely solution.

 Transdimensional sampling

-By construction, the catalog space is a transdimensional space, which encompasses the parameter space of all point source models of any dimension.
-Therefore constructing a Markov chain, whose stationary distribution is the target probability distribution in the catalog space, requires across-model moves.
+By construction, the catalog space is a transdimensional space encompassing the parameter space of all point-source models of any dimension.
+Therefore, constructing a Markov chain, whose stationary distribution is the target probability distribution in the catalog space, requires across-model moves.
 I perform these state transitions using reversible jumps that respect detailed balance.
-Therefore multiple types of proposals such as birth, death, split and merge are used along with the usual heavy-tailed within-model transitions in order to span the catalog space.
+Therefore, multiple types of proposals, such as birth, death, split, and merge, are used, along with the usual heavy-tailed within-model transitions, to span the catalog space.

 Hierarchical modeling